Warning: This page uses Cascading Style Sheets. We recommend you upgrade to a current version of your favourite browser.

 UCL Chemistry Home

-DMACRYS & DMAREL - Energy minimisation packages to simulate rigid molecules with multipoles
+DMACRYS - Energy minimisation package to simulate rigid molecules with multipoles

-These packages model crystals of rigid molecules, allowing lattice energy minimisation and the calculation of second derivative properties.
-They are designed to use anisotropic atom-atom model intermolecular potentials, particularly distributed multipole electrostatic models.
+This package models crystals of rigid molecules, allowing lattice energy minimisation and the calculation of second derivative properties.
+It is designed to use anisotropic atom-atom model intermolecular potentials, particularly distributed multipole electrostatic models.
 The programs require the input of crystal structures, either experimental or separately generated by a computational search program, and the distributed multipoles generated from an ab initio package.

-DMACRYS is the current version or the program, currently being used and supported at UCL with further developments by Dr M Leslie, Prof S L Price, and Dr M Habgood.
-DMACRYS is capable of working with large input cells and state-of-the-art anisotropic model intermolecular potentials, thanks to enhancements by Dr P G Karamertazanis, Mr G W A Welch and Dr M Habgood.
+DMACRYS2.3.0 is the current version of the program, currently being used and supported at UCL with further developments by Dr M Leslie, Prof S L Price, and Dr M Habgood.
+DMACRYS is capable of working with large input cells and state-of-the-art anisotropic model intermolecular potentials, thanks to enhancements by Dr P G Karamertazanis, Dr G W A Welch and Dr M Habgood.

 In addition to NEIGHCRYS and DMACRYS, you will need the following programmes to generate crystal energy landscapes: